 There are other ways to find a budget hostel in Oslo.

-- Order the listing by price
+2. Order the listing by price

 Simple as that.
 Make sure you use then the other filters and rank per price.
 Also keep a close eye on the ratings, especially the “extreme ratings”.
 Meaning, the best and worst.
-These ratings can give great insight on what to expect.
+These ratings can give great insight into what to expect.

 Best Hostels in Oslo for Solo Travellers?

-What is the best hostel in Oslo for solo-travellers?
+What is the best hostel in Oslo for solo travellers?

 Obviously: Saga Poshtel Oslo Central.